 - FINA 8397 • Empirical Investments

 Prof. Jostova’s research explores topics in empirical asset pricing, investments, and credit risk.
 Her recent research analyzes a range of profitable trading strategies in stock and bond markets, both in the U.S. and internationally.
-Her papers examine how these market anomalies relate to credit risk, trading frictions, investor behavior, and the speed of information flow.
+Her papers examine how these market anomalies relate to credit risk, trading frictions, investor behavior, analyst recommendations, and the trading behavior of mutual and hedge funds.

 - Momentum in Corporate Bond Returns (with Stanislava Nikolova, Alexander Philipov, & Christof Stahel)